mahdihasnat/queens-by-linkedin-solver/Readme.md

 - Capture a screenshot of the board (better if empty)
 - Run the jupyter notebook with the modified image path
 - See the soltion at the end of the notebook
+- Star the repo if you like it

 # Setup:
 - Create virtual environment: `python -m venv venv`